 If your organization has the budget to invest in a tech solution to protect against insider threats, these are some of the most effective:

 DLP, according to Chapple, "monitors the network for signs of unauthorized exfiltration of sensitive information.
 DLP can catch data that matches obvious patterns, such as credit card numbers or Social Security numbers, and it can also watch for files that match the signatures of sensitive intellectual property."

-IT administrators use IAM to control user access to secure systems, applications and documents, usually through the use of single sign-on (SSO).
-With SSO, a user can log in one and be granted access to various applications on a network.
+IT administrators use IAM to control user access to secure systems, applications and documents, usually through the use of single sign-on.
+A user can log in to the SSO and be granted access to various applications on a network.

-UAM monitors an organization's IT environment and collects real-time user activity data, such as emails and internet uploads/downloads.
+UAM monitors an organization's IT environment and collects real-time user activity data, such as emails and internet uploads and downloads.
 To be effective, a UAM solution usually works with some type of security information and event management system (SIEM) to send alerts to administrators when something suspicious arises.

-A UEBA solution crawls through large amounts of data gathered from IT logs and data from network applications and endpoints to find patterns of abnormal behavior, which may point to an insider threat.
-This type of solution is relatively expensive and requires some expertise on behalf of IT staff who must decipher alerts and reports.
+A UEBA solution crawls large amounts of data gathered from IT logs and data from network applications and endpoints to find patterns of abnormal behavior, which may point to an insider threat.
+This type of solution is relatively expensive and requires some expertise on the part of the IT staff in deciphering alerts and reports.

-Much like dealing with budgets, having a plan in place makes any issues that crop up easier to tackle.
-Start by making a list of the data you need to protect from insiders, create a rollout plan for any of the no-tech solutions mentioned in this article and get some datasheets and pricing on DLP, IAM, UAM and UEBA.
+Much like with budgets, having a plan in place for insider security makes any issues that crop up easier to tackle.
+Start by making a list of the data you need to protect from insiders, create a rollout plan for any of the no-tech solutions mentioned in this article, and get some data sheets and pricing on DLP, IAM, UAM and UEBA solutions.